HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/staging_to_production.md

     dxclient xmlaccess -xmlFile ExportVirtualPortals.xml.out
     ```

-17. Import the XML file generated as the result of "ExportUniqueRelease.xml" for each virtual Portal fronm the source virtual portal into same virtual Portal on the target using "dxclient xmlaccess".
+17. Import the XML file generated as the result of "ExportUniqueRelease.xml" for each virtual Portal from the source virtual portal into same virtual Portal on the target using "dxclient xmlaccess".
 Ensure that the VP context root used on the "dxclient xmlaccess" command matches the context root of the target virtual portal.

     Sample command: